Yahya630/Mev2/README.md

 A simple responsive personal portfolio built using HTML and Bootstrap.
 It includes sections for About, Projects, and Contact.
 Created as part of a web development lab activity.

+you can access it via this link: https://yahya630.github.io/Mev2/